25A31A43A5/hackathon-project---emergency-complaint-submission/README.md

 ./code

 Future Improvements:
-Web Dashboard Interface
+Web Dashboard Interface:
 Add a simple web dashboard to visualize complaints using charts and tables, making it easier for authorities to monitor emergencies in real time.

-Automatic Data Refresh
+Automatic Data Refresh:
 Schedule periodic data fetching from Google Sheets so the system updates automatically without manual refresh.

-SMS / Email Alerts
+SMS / Email Alerts:
 Send instant alerts to authorities when a high-severity complaint is submitted.

-Geo-Location Mapping
+Geo-Location Mapping:
 Integrate Google Maps to display complaint locations visually, helping responders reach the exact observation faster.

-Role-Based Access
+Role-Based Access:
 Different access levels for administrators, responders, and viewers to improve security and accountability.

-Mobile Application Support
+Mobile Application Support:
 Extend the system to a mobile app for faster complaint submission and tracking.

-Machine Learning Prioritization
+Machine Learning Prioritization:
 Use basic ML models to automatically assess complaint severity based on keywords and past data.

-Offline Data Backup
+Offline Data Backup:
 Store local backups of complaint data to ensure availability even if internet access fails.